 The beaches are, in fact, some of the island’s most beautiful, particularly Plage de Loto and Saleccia.
 Turquoise waters lap the shore and, a protected area, the land is free from any sort of development.
 Come here for an idyllic beach day, just remember to bring plenty of water ashore, it is a desert after all.

-In 1769, Napoléon Bonaparte was born in Ajaccio, a fact that is impossible to go unnoticed when visiting the city.
+In 1769, Napoléon Bonaparte was born in Ajaccio, a fact that is impossible to go unnoticed when visiting the city by superyacht.
 From seafront statues and street names to museums and his childhood home, sites relating to the French emperor are found across the Corsican capital ensuring his legacy lives on.

 But, a good-looking city on Corisca’s west coast, Ajaccio also holds much superyacht appeal.
 With pastel-hued buildings, pretty squares, bustling cafés and a beautiful marina, its sophisticated aura is reminiscent to that of the French Riviera and it's certainly worth stopping off here on your superyacht vacation.

 Located in the Strait of Bonifacio, between Corsica and Sardinia, the remote Lavezzi Islands are something of a paradise.
-Crystal clear waters lap sun-kissed beaches and colourful wild flowers bloom between lunar-like boulders of granite.
+Crystal clear waters lap sun-kissed beaches and colorful wildflowers bloom between lunar-like boulders of granite.

-Classified as a nature reserve since 1982, the small archipelago is a top snorkelling and diving spot, with a friendly colony of grouper fish just one of the highlights of the marine-rich waters.
+Classified as a nature reserve since 1982, the small archipelago is a top snorkeling and diving spot, with a friendly colony of grouper fish just one of the highlights of the marine-rich waters.

-Corsica is renowned for the diversity of its magnificent landscapes, charming port towns and shrewd ability to avoid the trappings of tourism
+Corsica yacht charters are renowned for magnificently diverse landscapes, charming port towns and shrewd ability to avoid the trappings of tourism